haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts2.md

 ## Improving on context design

-Context representation holds key to current approach.
+To avoid confusion, I expanded on terminology a bit.

+* *Context* is a general name for a collection of capabilities a given function receives.

+* `Store` is an actual type(s) which used to this purpose.

 ### True nature of stores

-> To avoid confusion, I expanded on terminology a bit.
->
-> *Context* is a general name for a collection of capabilities a given function receives.
->
-> `Store` is an actual type(s) which used to this purpose.

-`Store` type is a container with the following properties:
+`Store` is a container with the following properties:

 * It can hold values of different types (capability wrappers in our case), i.e. is heterogeneous.
 * At most one value of each type is allowed (due to shadowing/replacement).